 We are one of the world's major music-based content companies.
 Our company is composed of two businesses: Recorded Music and Music Publishing.
 We believe we are the world's third-largest recorded music company and also the world's third-largest music publishing company.
 We are a global company, generating over half of our revenues in more than 50 countries outside of the United States.
-We generated revenues of \$3.027 billion during the fiscal year ended September 30, 2014.
+We generated revenues of \$2.966 billion during the fiscal year ended September 30, 2015.

 Our Recorded Music business produces revenue primarily through the marketing, sale and licensing of recorded music in various physical (such as CDs, LPs and DVDs) and digital (such as downloads and streaming) formats.
-We have one of the world's largest and most diverse recorded music catalogs, including 30 of the top 100 best-selling albums of all time in the U.S. Our Recorded Music business also benefits from additional revenue streams associated with artists, including merchandising, fan clubs, sponsorships, concert promotions and artist management, among other areas.
+We have one of the world's largest and most diverse recorded music catalogs, including 30 of the best-selling albums of all time in the U.S. (based on sale of 10 million or more units).
+Our Recorded Music business also benefits from additional revenue streams associated with artists, including merchandising, fan clubs, sponsorships, concert promotions and artist management, among other areas.
 We often refer to these rights as "artist services and expanded-rights" and to the recording agreements which provide us with participations in such rights as "expanded-rights deals" or "360° deals."
-Prior to intersegment eliminations, our Recorded Music business generated revenues of \$2.526 billion during the fiscal year ended September 30, 2014.
+Prior to intersegment eliminations, our Recorded Music business generated revenues of \$2.501 billion during the fiscal year ended September 30, 2015.

 Our Music Publishing business owns and acquires rights to musical compositions, exploits and markets these compositions and receives royalties or fees for their use.
 We publish music across a broad range of musical styles and hold rights in over one million copyrights from over 65,000 songwriters and composers.
-Prior to intersegment eliminations, our Music Publishing business generated revenues of \$517 million during the fiscal year ended September 30, 2014.
+Prior to intersegment eliminations, our Music Publishing business generated revenues of \$482 million during the fiscal year ended September 30, 2015.